Geneva Public Transport: History

 In December 2003, the TPG began road-testing a 24 m, double-articulated, mega-trolleybus manufactured by Hess and Vossloh Kiepe.
 The bus can carry 150 passengers.
 It entered passenger service in January 2004 on line 10 to the airport.
 This vehicle was created by adding a middle section to a trolleybus that was originally a single-articulated, 18 m vehicle.
 In 2005–06, TPG purchased ten all-new double-articulated trolleybuses from Hess, length 24.7 m, and they are numbered 781-790.
 As of late 2006, TPG's fleet included 92 trolleybuses, all articulated (of which eleven were double-articulated).

-As of 27 April 2008, the TPG network includes 6 tramway routes, 38 cantonal bus routes, 15 intercantonal (Canton of Vaud) and international (France) bus routes and 12 nighttime bus routes.
+As of 27 April 2008, the TPG network included 6 tramway routes, 38 cantonal bus routes, 15 intercantonal (Canton of Vaud) and international (France) bus routes and 12 nighttime bus routes.

 In December 2010, Line 18 opened, from Avanchet to Coutance; it was extended as far as CERN in May 2011, closed in December 2011 and replaced by Line 14.
 In December 2012, the tramway was again split into line 14 (Meyrin-Gravière - P+R Bernex) and line 18 (CERN - Carouge).